Revou-FSSE-Jun25/milestone-1-Ansellino/README.md

 This website was created to complete the "Milestone: Creating a Website using HTML Part 1" project.
 It's a comprehensive portfolio website showcasing Jeremy Ansellino Gunawan's professional profile, built with modern web technologies and responsive design principles.
 The website demonstrates advanced HTML structure, CSS styling, and JavaScript functionality with semantic elements like `<header>`, `<footer>`, `<section>`, `<article>`, and proper navigation.

+The portfolio features sophisticated interactive elements including precise navbar activation, smooth scrolling with targeted positioning, and comprehensive responsive design optimized for all devices.
+The website showcases professional experience, educational background, technical skills, and personal interests through an intuitive and engaging user interface.

 ## Features Implemented

 This is a fully responsive, modern portfolio website with comprehensive features: